 Thousands of ab crunches alone will not get you that desired six-pack.
 To achieve that ripped look you are also going to have to reduce your body fat percentage so the layer of fat that will otherwise cover your abs dissolves.
 Although the use of a gym would be an advantage, you can develop a six-pack at home.
 Your level of self-discipline and overall mental strength will determine how fast you reach this goal.

 The best way to get abs means correcting your diet.
 No more junk food.
 Cut out anything high in sodium, saturated fat or sugar, including liquids.
 Your new diet must be nutritious, with plenty of protein to build muscle.
 Think poultry, red meat, fish, whole grain, nuts, seeds, fruit, veg and low-fat dairy.
 Drinking plenty of water so as to prevent water bloat caused by dehydration.
 Harvard Health recommends that healthy people drink two to three cups an hour.
 Drink more if you're losing sweat through exercise.

 Plan out your new diet so that you now eat six small meals each day, eating every two or three hours.
 The Centers for Disease Control and Prevention has a printable, weekly "food diary" that will help you keep track.
 Plan in advance, taking protein powders and healthy snacks out with you so that you always have an alternative to junk food.
-Your exact diet will be dependent on your bodies current condition.
+Your exact diet will be dependent on your body's current condition.
 A person needs to consume at least 500 calories per day less to start losing weight, according to the Mayo Clinic.

 Perform a cardio session either on your home treadmill or by going out for a run or cycle.
-Apply interval training, or HIIT, to your workout.
-Interval training is so named because its uses periods of high and low intensity work throughout the session.
+Apply high-intensity interval training, or HIIT, to your workout.
+Interval training is so named because it pairs periods of intense work with short rest breaks throughout the session.
+The combinations are endless.